 - The grind might be too coarse.

-- Use the funnel provided with the AeroPress so loose grounds don’t find their way into where the filter is sealed.
+- Use the funnel provided with the AeroPress to prevent loose grounds from entering the filter’s sealed area.

-- Some have found using a wider rim mug reduces the chance of leakage.
+- Some have found that using a wider rim mug reduces the chance of leakage.

 - If your AeroPress is old and losing its grip, consider buying a new one.
 My AeroPress was able to brew over 1,000 times, but eventually, it did need to be replaced.